Derrick Marks: Professional career

 In 2018, Marks signed with Manisa B.B. in Turkey.
-He posted the best statistics of his professional career, averaging 18.9 points, 4.2 assists, and 4.0 rebounds per game white completing his Boise State coursework.
+He posted the best statistics of his professional career, averaging 18.9 points, 4.2 assists, and 4.0 rebounds per game while completing his Boise State coursework.

 Marks signed with Basket Torino of the Italian Serie A2 Basket in 2019.
 He averaged 15.2 points per game and was shooting 50.0% from the field before the season was ended due to the COVID-19 pandemic.

 On July 29, 2020, Marks signed a one-year deal with Pistoia Basket 2000.
 On August 31, 2021, he signed with BC Balkan Botevgrad of the Bulgarian National Basketball League.